Treatment of Newly Diagnosed Childhood Soft Tissue Sarcoma

 - Poorly differentiated.
 Poorly differentiated synovial sarcoma has features of monophasic or biphasic synovial sarcoma but also has a variable proportion of poorly differentiated areas characterized by high cellularity, pleomorphism, and polygonal or small round-cell morphology, numerous mitoses, and often necrosis.

 The diagnosis of synovial sarcoma is made by immunohistochemical analysis, ultrastructural findings, and demonstration of the specific chromosomal translocation t(x;18)(p11.2;q11.2).
 This abnormality is specific for synovial sarcoma and is found in all morphologic subtypes.
-Synovial sarcoma results in rearrangement of the SYT gene on chromosome 18 with one of the subtypes (1, 2, or 4) of the SSX gene on chromosome X.[123,124] It is thought that the SYT/SSX18 transcript promotes epigenetic silencing of key tumor suppressor genes.
+Synovial sarcoma results in rearrangement of the SYT gene on chromosome 18 with one of the subtypes (1, 2, or 4) of the SSX gene on chromosome X.[129,130] It is thought that the SYT/SSX18 transcript promotes epigenetic silencing of key tumor suppressor genes.
+Reduced INI1 nuclear reactivity on immunohistochemical staining is typical of most synovial sarcomas examined and does not occur with other similar histologies, thus providing a fast diagnosis while awaiting genetic studies.

 Patients with undifferentiated STS had been eligible for participation in rhabdomyosarcoma trials coordinated by the Intergroup Rhabdomyosarcoma Study Group and the Children’s Oncology Group (COG) from 1972 to 2006.
 The rationale was the observation that patients with undifferentiated STS had similar sites of disease and outcome as those with alveolar rhabdomyosarcoma.
 Therapeutic trials for adults with STS include patients with undifferentiated STS and other histologies, which are treated similarly, using ifosfamide and doxorubicin, and sometimes with other chemotherapy agents, surgery, and radiation therapy.
 Currently in the COG, they are treated on clinical trials for patients with nonrhabdomyosarcomatous STSs.Vascular Tumors